Zeng-Shuang/Equity-Quantitative-Finance-Program-Make-Money-in-Stocks/README.md

 + seaborn (0.11.2)

 ## Contacts
-If you have any question, please contact Zeng Shuang (zengsh9@connect.hku.hk) or Gu Weiye (u3604749@connect.hku.hk).
+If you have any question, please contact ZENG Shuang (zengsh9@connect.hku.hk) or GU Weiye (u3604749@connect.hku.hk).

 <br />
 <br />